-- Contribution to Improving Drought Resiliency Qualitatively assesses the contribution to improving ability to reliably meet water demands during dry or emergency conditions (rated low, moderate, or high). - Potential Costs19 (structural actions only) Quantitatively assesses the potential capital cost to implement the mitigation action. - Potential Yield19 (structural actions only) Quantitatively assesses the potential yield (in acre-feet/year or million gallons per day) expected upon implementation of the mitigation action.
+- Benefit to Drought Resiliency Qualitatively assesses the contribution to improving ability to reliably meet water demands during dry or emergency conditions (rated high, moderate, or low). - Potential Costs Capital24 (structural actions only) Quantitatively assesses the potential capital cost (in million dollars) to implement the mitigation action. - Project Yield24 (structural actions only) Quantitatively assesses the potential yield (in acre-feet/year or million gallons per day) expected upon implementation of the mitigation action. - Local Priority for Short-Term Implementation (structural actions only) Qualitatively assesses the priority that the agency(ies) place on the mitigation action (rated high, moderate, or low).

-19 Estimates for project costs and yield are preliminary estimates provided for planning purposes, and in some cases ranges of costs and/or yields are provided reflecting uncertainty in formulation of projects.
+24 Estimates for project costs and yield are preliminary estimates provided for planning purposes, and in some cases ranges of costs and/or yields are provided reflecting uncertainty in formulation of projects.

-- Project Status (structural actions only) Qualitatively assesses the readiness of the project for implementation based on level of detail available on project facilities and operations of the mitigation action. - Implementation Timeframe (structural actions only) Quantitatively assesses the timeframe in which a mitigation action could be implemented and begin realizing its potential benefits. - Implementation Complexity Qualitatively assesses how likely a mitigation action is to achieve its potential benefits once it is implemented.
-Varies depending on whether the mitigation is a structural or nonstructural action.
+- Status of Available Information (structural actions only) Qualitatively assesses the readiness of the project for implementation based on level of detail available on project facilities and operations of the mitigation action (rated conceptual, feasibility/prefeasibility, or pre-design/design). - Completion Schedule (years) (structural actions only) Quantitatively assesses the timeframe in which a mitigation action could be implemented and begin realizing its potential benefits (rated <5 years, 5 10 years, or >10 years). - Implementation Complexity Qualitatively assesses how likely a mitigation action is to achieve its potential benefits once it is implemented.
+Varies depending on whether the mitigation is a structural or non-structural action (rated low, moderate, or high).